terra-money/terrain/README.md

 ## Deployment

 The `terrain deploy` command will build, optimize and store the wasm code on the blockchain as well as instantiate the contract.
-To deploy your new counter smart contract, you may run the below command in your terminal.
+To deploy your new counter smart contract, you can run the below command in your terminal.

 ```sh
 terrain deploy counter --signer validator